alan-wu/ZincJS/tutorials/ZincToWebGL_2_MaterialsAndTexture.rst

 The function above exports the surfaces graphics from five different regions, all with different materials including one with a texture.

-At the end, two files are exported - one metadata file and one graphics file for each region in the html folder.
+At the end, 11 files are exported - one metadata file and one graphics file for each region in the html folder.

 If you take a look into the newly exported texture_1.json file in the html